DarvidTorres/mydocs/C/functions/functions.md

 // do nothing
 }
 ```

+# function call

+While creating a C function, you give a definition of what the function has to do.
+To use a function, you will have to call that function to perform the defined task.

 Use the identifier to invoke / call a function and pass parameters (if were declared):